jakobzhao/geog4572/readme.md

 >
 > **Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).** Concepts and techniques underlying the production of maps by computer.
 Practical experience with a variety of computer mapping packages.

 Welcome to GEOG 472/572: Geovisual Analytics!
 In this course, you will learn the theories about geovisualization, advanced geovisual analytical methodologies, and work collaboratively on a real-world problem using geovisual analytical tools.
-Also, This course is supported by Google Cloud Platform :earth_americas:, each student of this course will have $100 budget for using the google cloud services.
+Also, This course is supported by [Google Cloud Platform](https://cloud.google.com/) :cloud:, each student of this course will have $100 budget for using the google cloud services.

 No required text.
-Required papers and online materials will be available on the course website.
-Recommend books will be reserved in Valley Library.
-Students must complete required reading assignments before attending the corresponding lecture.In-class quizzes will cover the content of the reading assignments.
-PDF articles are provided.
+Recommended Papers and online materials will be available on the course website, and some rocommended books will be reserved in valley library.
+Students must complete required reading assignments before attending the corresponding lecture.
+In-class quizzes will cover the content of the reading assignments.

 Slocum,T. A., McMaster, R. M., Kessler, F. C., Howard, H. H., & Mc Master, R. B.(2008).
 [Thematic cartography and geographic visualization](https://www.amazon.com/Thematic-Cartography-Geovisualization-Terry-Slocum/dp/0132298341/ref=sr_1_fkmr0_1?ie=UTF8&qid=1522646663&sr=8-1-fkmr0&keywords=thematic+cartography+and+geovisualization+3rd+edition+pdf).
 Pearson; 3rd edition (April 14, 2008).
 ISBN-13: 978-0132298346